ubuntu-core/snappy-jenkins/README.md

     $ ./bin/local-provision <cloud_credentials_path>

-The ```<cloud_credentials_path>``` required by the command indicates a path where OpenStack credentials to be used by the Jenkins instance to spin up Snappy instances can be found.
-It requires a novarc file and an user key file in that directory, the scripts copies them to the Jenkins container and the jobs use them to access to the cloud provider API.
+The ```<cloud_credentials_path>``` required by the command indicates a path to the OpenStack credentials that will be used by the Jenkins instance to spin up Snappy instances.
+It requires a novarc file and a user key file in that directory, the scripts copies them to the Jenkins container and the jobs use them to access to the cloud provider API.

-Once the scripts finishes you can access the jenkins instance from the browser at ```http://localhost:8080```
+Once the scripts finish you can access the jenkins instance from the browser at ```http://localhost:8080```

 ### Cloud provision

-There are additional requirements, beside having loaded OpenStack credentials, for the cloud provision, in this case the setup is done in a cloud instance and you should be able to spin it up, the needed packages can be installed in Ubuntu with:
+There are additional requirements for the cloud provision besides having loaded Openstack credentials.
+In this case the setup is done in a cloud instance and you should be able to spin it up.
+The needed packages can be installed in Ubuntu with:

     $ sudo apt-get install cloud-utils python-novaclient